What is a North Star metric?

 How to find a North Star metric for your product

 To find their North Star metric, companies must decide what is truly essential to the business.
 Companies are complex and succeed and fail for lots of reasons.
-But what are the pillars to the business that are, as an architect might say, load-bearing and that would ruin the company if they alone failed (ie — they’re “too big to fail”)?
+But what are the pillars to the business that are, as an architect might say, load-bearing and that would ruin the company if they alone failed (i.e., they’re “too big to fail”)?

 For many teams, those pillars are making customers happy, generating profit, and measuring progress toward those goals.
 A metric that simply makes money without satisfying customers will fail in the long run, as will a company that satisfies customers without being profitable.
 And a metric that doesn’t measure progress in a way that allows teams to act on its insights and change their behaviors isn’t useful.
 A North Star metric must reflect all three factors, tailored to each business.
-Some methods for feeling out a North Star metric:
+Some methods for identifying a North Star metric:

 - Ask "What is essential to the business’s functioning?"
 Prioritize a list.

-- Ask "What KPIs and metrics measure the top few, key factors?"
+- Ask "What KPIs and metrics measure the top few key factors?"

 - Ask "What metric encapsulates all of the above?"